 The next morning, we were relieved to see Griffin responding with increased energy and enthusiasm.
 He ate a few crackers, was back to downing popsicles and opened the rest of his Christmas gifts.
 But by afternoon he was declining again and stayed in bed for the rest of the day, getting up only to shift from bed to couch and back to bed.
 This seemed to be a recurring pattern that lasted the next few days.
 He would be a bit brighter in the morning, but by the afternoon and evening, his fever would be higher, the lethargy returned, and all he wanted to do was sleep.

 The following day was even worse.
 He barely left his bedroom, slept most of the morning, and woke around noon with a 105 degree fever.
 My husband took him to the ER, where the doctors ran a bunch of tests and landed on a raging UTI.
-They gave him IV fluid and antibiotic, but it still didn’t sit well with them, so they recommended we transfer to Seattle Children’s Hospital.
+They gave him IV fluids and antibiotics, but it still didn’t sit well with them, so they recommended we transfer to Seattle Children’s Hospital.

 Griffin and I took an ambulance ride across the water and soon found ourselves in Seattle Children’s ER where they ran more tests, checking for flu, viral illnesses, UTI, and many other things.
 They finally decided to admit us.
 The doctor told us that UTIs in boys who have never had them are rare, especially when he had no other UTI symptoms.
 Even if it was one, they wanted to make sure he got the antibiotics via IV, since he was having trouble keeping things down.